stueyG1t/CMALT-Stuart/Core_Area_1.md

 My Copilot evaluations have shown me how commercial AI integrations can be hindered by opaque censorship rules, prompting advocacy for greater institutional transparency on tool limitations.
 This has influenced my ongoing work in the AI-SIG and in supporting evidence-led decisions on AI adoption.

+When planning LinkedIn Learning integration, we initially considered linking directly into analytics for richer reporting.
+In practice, we chose to err on the side of caution.
+Although GDPR compliance was achievable, doing it properly and confidently would have required resources and expertise we did not have at the time.
+By taking a staged approach, we prioritised reliability and timely delivery.
+The key lesson for me was recognising when to accept constraints and build for future iterations rather than force a solution that might compromise confidence in the system.

 ### 1b Evidence

 - [Appendix A](./Appendices.md#a--step-by-step-guide-embedding-a-linkedin-learning-course-in-moodle) – Step-by-Step Guide: Embedding LinkedIn Learning in Moodle